NVIDIA/tensorrt-laboratory/examples/12_ConfigGenerator/README.md

 The ModelConfigGenerator shall:
   - [X] parse serialized TensorRT engine files
-  - [X] translate the necessary properties of the ICudaEngine to a
+  - [X] translate the necessary properties of the ICudaEngine to an `::nvidia::inferenceserver::ModelConfig` protobuf message
-    ::nvidia::inferneceserver::ModelConfig proto message
   - [ ] not require the presence of Cuda or a GPU to perform the actions

 The ModelStore manager consists of a Python class for direct consumption and a